 In addition to the amount of effort required to apply, compare potential scholarships based on the award amount.
 While it might not be worth writing a five-page essay for a $500 scholarship, a $5,000 one may well deserve some extra effort.

 The search for extra money to pay for your schooling doesn’t have to be over after freshman year.
 Many scholarships are available to college students of any age, so make a point of scheduling some time to search and apply for new scholarships each year.
-Even if you performed a comprehensive search last year, Ladd says new scholarships are constantly being created, so it’s worth seeing what’s new since the last time you looked.
+Even if you performed a comprehensive search last year, Ladd says new scholarships are constantly being created.
+It’s worth seeing what’s new since the last time you looked.

 Start early not just looking for scholarships, but also building up your resume and experiences that will make you a desirable applicant.
-When you are ready to apply, search strategically and prioritize so that you’re not overwhelmed by the number of applications you have to complete.
+Search strategically and prioritize so that you’re not overwhelmed by the number of applications.
 Lastly, keep searching each year to maximize the total awards you receive.
 With a few days of work each year, you could greatly reduce the cost burden of your undergraduate or graduate education, leaving fewer student loans to deal with once you’ve graduated.